lightning/bolts/11-payment-encoding.md

 # Examples

 NB: all the following examples are signed with `priv_key`=`e126f68f7eafcc8b74f54d269fe206be715000f94dac067d1c04a8ca3b2db734`.
-Also, the first 9 examples are legacy: modern invoices have an `s` field.
 All invoices contain a `payment_secret`=`1111111111111111111111111111111111111111111111111111111111111111` unless otherwise noted.

 > ### Please make a donation of any amount using payment_hash 0001020304050607080900010203040506070809000102030405060708090102 to me @03e7156ae33b0a208d0744199163177e909e80176e55d97a2f221ede0f934dd9ad